guccho6w9/note-manager/README.md

-# Restaurant Project with Next.js, React, and Tailwind CSS
+# Notes manager Project with Next.js, React, and Tailwind CSS

 This is a project for a note manager that uses **Next.js**, **React**, **Tailwind CSS**, and **TypeScript** to build an interactive single page application website.
 The site includes functionalities like a creating a note, categories, and editing them.